Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 I just suggest you go do it from another country then.

-You can't set up a parallel society and also have your entire career made up by that white society, by British society, that you're an active rebellion against.
+You can't set up a parallel society and also have your entire career made up by that white society, by British society, that you're in active rebellion against.

-It reminds me a little bit of Lenny Henry that a sus you know, the society that they hate gave them so much and it's done nothing to curb their um insatiable appetite to destroy their host nation.
+It reminds me a little bit of Lenny Henry, that the society that they hate gave them so much and it's done nothing to curb their insatiable appetite to destroy their host nation.

 Indeed.